 - Include the date and location for the next reunion.

-- Include information on how to buy family reunion t-shirts for those who couldn't attend or didn't buy in advance.
+- Include information on how to buy family reunion t-shirts for those who couldn't attend or didn't purchase in advance.

 - Give names and contact information for all families included in the reunion.

-- Add a section to share what was served at the reunion along with the cook and recipe.
+- Add a section to share what was served at the reunion, along with recipes for featured dishes.